Parking fines and enforcement

-We enforce parking restrictions on our public roads and car parks.
-This is to improve road safety, keep traffic flowing freely, and help make sure parking is safe and available for all users.
+We enforce parking restrictions on our public roads and car parks to make sure parking is safe and available for all users, to keep traffic flowing freely, and to improve road safety.

-Contraventions include, but are not limited to, parking:
+Contraventions of parking restrictions include, but are not limited to, parking:

-- in a residents’ parking zone without a required permit
+in a residents’ parking zone without the required permit

 Paying a parking fine

-The registered keeper or owner of a vehicle or its hirer is the person responsible for paying a parking fine.
-This is regardless of whether that person was the driver or not.
+The registered keeper or owner of a vehicle, or its hirer, is the person responsible for paying a parking fine, regardless of whether they were the driver or not.

-To get a 50% reduction, you need to pay a penalty charge notice (PCN) within 14 days of issue (21 days for a postal notice).
+If you pay the fine/penalty charge notice within 14 days of issue (21 days for a postal notice), you'll get a 50% reduction.

 Challenging a parking fine